Seasoned B2B marketers know a well-executed zoom webinar is a goldmine for sales leads. Just consider these webinar lead generation statistics:

 Pull a list of email subscribers who match the features of your ideal webinar attendee.
 Consider the topic you are covering and the job titles, industries, and job functions this topic will appeal to.
 Then develop an email cadence and creative promotions to send to this specific list of people.

 The amount of money you spend advertising your webinar will depend on your exact marketing budget and aims.
 Consider this example: If you are holding a webinar intending to upsell existing clients on a new feature or product, it would not make sense to spend money promoting your webinar to people who are not clients.
-But, if you are looking to target an audience who does not currently use your products, advertising can be a profitable source of leads and registrants.
+But, if you are looking to target an audience that does not currently use your products, advertising can be a profitable source of leads and registrants.
+Read more about PPC for lawyers here.

 Develop A Lead Scoring Procedure Specific to Webinar Leads